FINDING a pub in Australia that is more than 200 years old is a difficult task.

 The pub was built by former convict and Superintendent of Government Works at Windsor, Richard Fitzgerald.
 He was given a grant by Governor Lachlan Macquarie to establish Windsor’s first hotel on the proviso he built a “handsome commodious inn of brick or stone” and it was “at least two stories high”.

-Fitzgerald engaged Thomas Ranson, formerly an innkeeper in England, to keep the inn for him, which was officially opened by the Governor himself.
+Fitzgerald engaged Thomas Ranson, formerly an innkeeper in England, to keep the pub for him, which was officially opened by the Governor himself.

-The Macquarie Arms Hotel is like a museum in parts, but looks a little tired in parts down stairs.
+The Macquarie Arms Hotel is like a museum in parts, but looked a little tired down stairs during our visit.
 The additions and alterations over the years hasn’t done the pub any favours.
-She could do with some restoration work, although there’s plenty of historic atmosphere to be found if you explore its many rooms.
+She could do with some restoration work, although in saying that there was plenty of historic atmosphere to be found if you explore its many rooms.

-The Macquarie Arms Hotel, for the simple reason it’s mainland Australia’s oldest pub is well worth the drive to Windsor for a visit.
-Four out of five schooner glasses for the old girl.
+For the simple reason it’s mainland Australia’s oldest pub, the Macquarie Arms is well worth the drive to Windsor for a visit.